Sauce Labs

+History

-Sauce Labs was founded in August 2008.
-Huggins was named by InfoWorld as one of the top CTOs of 2010 for his work on Sauce OnDemand.
+Sauce Labs was founded in August 2008 by Jason Huggins, a software engineer known for creating the Selenium testing framework.
+In recognition of his contributions, Huggins was named one of InfoWorld’s top CTOs of 2010 for his work on Sauce OnDemand, the company’s early cloud-based testing solution.

 Sauce Labs allows users to run tests in the cloud on more than 700 different browser platform, operating system and device combinations, providing a comprehensive test infrastructure for automated and manual testing of desktop and mobile applications using Selenium, Appium and JavaScript unit testing frameworks.
 There is no VM setup or maintenance required, live breakpoints are accessible while the tests are running which enables you to investigate a problem manually.
 Sauce Labs also provides a secure testing protocol, Sauce Connect, for testing applications behind customer firewalls.

 In 2013, Sauce Labs was recommended by Adobe after it closed its BrowserLab testing platform for web applications.
 It also supports the Firebug plug-in for Mozilla Firefox.
 Sauce Labs is also the first platform to support Automated Testing for Microsoft Edge.